Retirement watchouts for women

 Karen Barrett

-Karen Barrett is founder and chief executive of Unbiased, a platform connecting people with trusted, independent financial advice.
+Karen Barrett is the Founder and CEO of Unbiased.com, the site that empowers people to make confident financial decisions.
 Karen, has been shortlisted for Scale-Up Entrepreneur of the Year at the Great British Entrepreneur Awards and British Businesswoman of The Year Finalist.